-I work on the intellectual and social history of the modern Middle East and North Africa.
-Before coming to Princeton, I received a B.A. in History and International Relations from the University of British Columbia in 2011, and an M.Phil.
+I work on the intellectual history, social history, and political economy of the modern Middle East and North Africa.
+Before coming to Princeton, I received a B.A. in History and International Relations from the University of British Columbia (UBC) in 2011, and an M.Phil.
 (Distinction) in Modern Middle Eastern Studies from the University of Oxford in 2013.

 During my undergraduate degree, I spent an exchange year at Sciences Po Paris, where I became interested in the history of French colonialism in Algeria.
-Subsequently, I devoted myself to the study of Arabic in an effort to move beyond the new imperial history framework prevalent in writing on modern North Africa.
+Subsequently, I devoted myself to the study of Arabic in an effort to engage with North African and Middle Eastern primary sources.

-My M.Phil. thesis on the trade unionist, Islamic scholar, and women’s rights activist Tahar Haddad (1899-1935) drew on sources from Tunisian archives to examine the uses of Haddad's legacy by Tunisia's former dictatorships.
+My M.Phil. thesis on the trade unionist, religious intellectual, and women’s rights activist Tahar Haddad (1899-1935) drew on material from Tunisian archives to examine the uses of Haddad's legacy by Tunisia's post-independence regimes (1956-2011).

 "Tahar Haddad after Bourguiba and Bin 'Ali: A Reformist between Secularists and Islamists," International Journal of Middle East Studies 48 (2016): 47-65.